lkilpatrick/gitstream-mkdocs/docs/20_cm-schema.md

 This document is a reference for the gitStream 1.x, used in .cm/gitstream.cm file.

+## Context variables

+gitStream includes a collection of variables called contexts, these variables are intended for use with the [`checks`](#checks-section) conditions.

+gitStream built-in context variables are described [here](21_gitstream-context.md).

+## Filter functions

+Filters are essentially functions that can be applied to variables.
+They are called with a pipe operator `|` and can take arguments.

+All Nunjucks filters are supported, see [documentation](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).

+gitStream built-in filter functions are described [here](23_gitstream-filters.md).

+You can also add custom filters, see [instructions](24_custom-filters.md).

 ## Schema

 The following sections are used in `.cm` file to describe the desired automations: